cabralfbenja/Python-Starter/README.md

 ## Introduction

 This repository contains a variety of projects and resources related to algorithms, data structures, and Python programming.
-Whether you are a student looking for assignments or a developer eager to learn, you'll find valuable content here.

 ## Projects

-Explore individual projects that cover a wide range of topics, from basic algorithms to advanced data structures.
-Each project comes with detailed documentation and code samples.

 ### [Project 1: Pygame](/projects/project1)